jrgics/aws-s3-lambda-example/README.md

 All dependencies may be installed with `npm install`.

+## Running Locally

+The website can run locally.
+If the standalone server is used, API's will be run locally, as well.
+Be sure to append `?environment=dev` in order to have the website leverage the locally deployed API's.

+### Standalone Server

+In the console, run `npm serve:local`.

+### Using the IDE

+Some IDE's allow for live serving; check your IDE for reference.
+Using the live server functionality of the will not run the API's locally, so it is important to run against deployed API's in this case.

 ## Running Tests

 There are several types of tests which can be run:

 * Unit tests against the local lambda functions
 * Tests against the local HTML file
+* API tests against the local API's
+* Integration tests against the local HTML
 * API tests against the deployed API's
 * Integration tests against the deployed HTML